Voters in Ohio reject GOP-backed proposal that would have made it tougher to protect abortion rights

 Voters in several states have approved ballot questions protecting access to abortion since the Supreme Court overturned Roe v.
 Wade, but typically have done so with less than 60% of the vote.
 AP VoteCast polling last year found that 59% of Ohio voters say abortion should generally be legal.

-Ohio Right to Life, the state’s oldest and largest anti-abortion group and a key force behind the special election measure, vowed to continue fighting into the fall.
+Protect Ohio Women, the campaign working to defeat the fall abortion rights amendment, vowed to continue fighting into the fall.

+“Our pro-life, pro-parent coalition is more motivated than ever,” the group said in a statement.

 The Associated Press receives support from several private foundations to enhance its explanatory coverage of elections and democracy.
 See more about AP's democracy initiative here.
 The AP is solely responsible for all content.